benradstone/wandisco-documentation-ldm/docs/installation.md

 ### License

 The LiveData Migrator preview license is limited to 14 days operation and 5TB of data migration.
-This gives you full use of LiveData Migrator, but operation will stop after reaching either of these limits.
-[Contact WANdisco](https://www.wandisco.com) to upgrade to a full license.
+This gives you full use of LiveData Migrator up to either of these limits.
+[Contact WANdisco to upgrade to a full license.](https://www.wandisco.com)

 ## Download and install LiveData Migrator

-1. Upload your license key to access the customer download page.
+1. Upload your license key to access the customer download page in the WANdisco Customer Portal.

-1. Download LiveData Migrator from the WANdisco Customer Portal.
+1. Download LiveData Migrator.

 <div class="download">
 <a href="https://customer.wandisco.com">Download LiveData Migrator</a>